-Legally you have to give all new employees a contract within 2 months of them starting.
+Legally, since 1 April 2020, you have to give all new employees a contract on their first working day.

 On a purely practical level, it ensures that they know what is expected of them, i.e. their hours of work.
 They also know what they are entitled to, i.e. holidays, any sick pay, etc. This frees them up to concentrate on doing the actual work you hired them for!